Article: The Eightfold Path as an Ethical Compass in the Therapeutic Environment

 Interestingly, this step of the Eightfold Path provides a very subtle safeguard against boundary violations.
 This is an area where most ethics systems focus so strongly with great effort focused on behavior modification interventions.
 There is a type of violation that can occur in the therapeutic context that is not commonly recognized as such.

 An apt description given to me by a client expresses this violation best.
 She said, after a visit to a psychiatrist, “I could tell she was just trying to figure out what kind of peg I was and what hole I would fit into.
 She was not listening to me.
 I could almost see a line of birdhouses above her head with different-sized holes, and she was trying to figure out which one she could stuff me into.”
 Clearly, she was not benefiting from a mindfulness practice on the part of the practitioner.
-The professional who patrols – and limits – his tendency to take the client’s experience and reformulate it to fit conceptual models of the self provided by any given paradigm can be informed by right mindfulness.
+The professional who patrols – and limits – their tendency to take the client’s experience and reformulate it to fit conceptual models of the self provided by any given paradigm can be informed by right mindfulness.

 8. Right Concentration